Limpet: Crystal structure

-Goethite crystals form in at the start of the tooth production cycle and remain as a fundamental part of the tooth with intercrystal space filled with amorphous silica.
-Existing in multiple morphologies, Prisms with rhomb-shaped sections are the most frequent".
+Goethite crystals form at the start of the tooth production cycle and remain as a fundamental part of the tooth with intercrystal space filled with amorphous silica.
+Existing in multiple morphologies, prisms with rhomb-shaped sections are the most frequent".
 The goethite crystals are stable and well formed for a biogenic crystal.
 The transport of the mineral to create the crystal structures has been suggested to be a dissolution-reprecipitation mechanism as of 2011.
-Limpet tooth structure is dependent upon living depth of the specimen.
+Limpet tooth structure is dependent upon the living depth of the specimen.
 While deep water limpets have been shown to have the same elemental composition as shallow water limpets, deep water limpets do not show crystalline phases of goethite.

 Crystallization process

 The initial event that takes place when the limpet creates a new row of teeth is the creation of the main macromolecular α-chitin component.
 The resulting organic matrix serves as framework for the crystallization of the teeth themselves.
 The first mineral to be deposited is goethite (α-FeOOH), a soft iron oxide which forms crystals parallel to the chitin fibers.
-The goethite, however, has varying different crystal habits.
-The crystals arrange in various shapes and even thicknesses throughout the chitin matrix.
-Still, depending on the formation of the chitin matrix, this can have varying profound effects on the formation of the goethite crystals.
-The space in between the crystals and the chitin matrix is filled with an amorphous hydrated silica (SiO2).
+The goethite, however, has varying crystal habits.
+The crystals arrange in various shapes and thicknesses throughout the chitin matrix.
+The varying formation of the chitin matrix has profound effects on the formation of the goethite crystals.
+The space in between the crystals and the chitin matrix is filled with amorphous hydrated silica (SiO2).

 Characterizing composition

 The most prominent metal by percent composition is iron in the form of goethite.
-Goethite has the chemical formula of FeO(OH) and belongs to a group known as oxy-hydroxides.
+Goethite has the chemical formula FeO(OH) and belongs to a group known as oxy-hydroxides.
 There exists amorphous silica between the goethite crystals; surrounding the goethite is a matrix of chitin.
 Chitin has a chemical formula of C8H13O5N.
 Other metals have been shown to be present with the relative percent compositions varying on geographic locations.
 The goethite has been reported to have a volume fraction of approximately 80%.